ste-xx/ste-xx/README.md

 I'm just a guy who loves to code.

-I have an affection for RSS Feeds.

 Author of Chrome Extension [+Sub](https://github.com/plussub/plussub) which let you easily add subtitles to your HTML-Videos.

+I have an affection for RSS Feeds, so I build some custom ones.

 ### My custom RSS feeds: